-Oxford University is first and foremost an institution dedicated to education and is consistently the world’s best university for clinical, pre-clinical and health training.
-It is within this enriched environment that the Centre is able to implement its strategy for training the next generation of cancer researchers.
+Oxford is consistently ranked as one of the world’s leading universities for clinical, pre-clinical and health research.
+It is within this rich research environment that the Centre is able to facilitate the training of the next generation of cancer researchers through its Cancer Academy.